rwredding/jerrycurl/README.md

 PS> .\test\tools\boot-dbs.ps1 up sqlserver,mysql,postgres,oracle
 ```

-Please allow ~60 seconds for the databases to be ready after which you can re-run `build.ps1`, which will then automatically target the included databases instances.
+Please allow ~60 seconds for the databases to be ready after which you can re-run `build.ps1`; it will then automatically target the included databases instances.
 When done, you can tear everything down again.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 down sqlserver,mysql,postgres,oracle